Scientific research provides the rationale for the design and function of Veo.

 Increased sweat production at the forehead makes it very difficult if not impossible to capture it by absorption

-The Forehead produces more sweat per sq in than any other part of the body
+The Forehead produces more sweat per s than any other part of the body.

 Thermal Physiology PhD Caroline J. Smith and Medical Physiology PhD George Havenith of Loughborough University studied variations of sweat rates in varying regions of the body in elite and sub-elite athletes (European Journal of Applied Physiology (2011) 111:1391–1404).
 The authors had a particular interest in sportswear and skin coverage and its implications for heat transfer: “Sweat production in different body regions is relevant for the analysis of the body’s heat exchange since clothing cover varies over different body parts, in addition to regional heat transfer coefficient differences resulting from air and body movement.